 Milford Sound Fly Cruise Fly Trip Details

 We booked our Milford Sound Fly Cruise Fly Trip with Air Milford.
-It costs NZ $565 per person and takes four hours (five hours including pick-up from accommodation).
+It cost us NZ $565 per person but is currently discounted to $449.
+The trip takes four hours (five hours including pick-up from accommodation).

 We booked the 9.30am flight and were picked up from our accommodation at 8.30am and were back by 1.30pm.
 No food is provided except for biscuits and tea and coffee on the boat, so you might want to bring snacks.
 Warm and waterproof clothing is also essential.

 Make sure you book the trip for your first day in Queenstown as flights are often cancelled due to weather, so you’ll want time to reschedule.